redis-developer/basic-redis-leaderboard-demo-go/README.md

 ## 1. Click "Run on Google Cloud"

-Add the right values as per your infratsructure:
+Add the right values as per your infrastructure:

  ```
  [ ? ] Value of REDIS_HOST environment variable (Redis server host) <Enter your Redis Host URL>